 Also in the field of drug control policy will public expenditure estimates help policy makers to plan relevant interventions and make the required funds available for the authorities in charge of implementing these interventions.
-Further, for policy makers, also ex-post analyses are vital for examining if the funds were allocated as planned and if they were well spent, i.e. if the funds were used in the best possible way allowing public control policy to attain its objectives.
+Further, for policy makers, ex-post analyses are vital for examining if the funds were allocated as planned and if they were well spent, i.e. if the funds were used in the best possible way allowing public control policy to attain its objectives.
 Sound planning and cost-effective resource allocation are particularly required in times of economic downturns and reduced available resources.
 Achieving resource efficiency requires giving priority to those interventions providing the greatest output per unit cost (EMCDDA, 2008).
 Efficiency means measuring whether the available resources are used according to objectives, and cost-efficiency requires an estimate of whether interventions obtained the best value for money.
 This requires considering the relationship between resource inputs (the costs of labour, capital and/or equipment), intermediate (e.g. number of problematic drug users treated) or final outputs (e.g. lives saved, life years gained, percentage reduction in crimes committed) and policy goals.
 Any economic evaluation should identify, measure, value and compare the costs and outcomes of the alternatives being considered.
 Here, the focus is on the costs only, and is confined to public expenditures on drug control policies.

 Main aim and outline of the chapter

+Chapter 2 aims to propose a common set of definitions to be used in the field of drug policy’s public expenditures assessment and evaluation, in order to establish a common basis for understanding such complex subject matter and facilitate the comparability in three main dimensions, time, policy and countries.
+Thus, chapter 2 examines definitions, outlines what has already been done in the field of empirical estimates, methodologies for estimation and presents sectorial models of public spending, concluding with examples of national studies.

 Public expenditures

+The term ‘public expenditure’ refers to the value of goods and services purchased/utilised by the general government of a state (at central, regional or local level) in order to perform each of its functions (i.e. healthcare, justice, public order, education, social services).
+Total public expenditure (or total general government expenditure) is expressed in national currency (in millions) in national accounts and includes government expenditure — for example at local, regional and central levels of government, as well as social security funding — under different headings (such as welfare, health, education, etc. Its quantification is a costing exercise undertaken from the government’s perspective (EMCDDA 2008).

 Drug policy expenditures

 Drug policy related public expenditure is the value spent by governments in goods and services with the aim of tackling the illegal drug phenomena.
 Although drug policy expenditure studies are deemed useful, relevant analyses are still difficult to conduct due to the limited availability of drug-related budget data.
 Collecting data on drug-related expenditure is challenging because most countries do not produce separate drug-related budgets (with planned and executed expenditures) as part of their ordinary budget routines and also because drug-related programmes and activities can be found at many different administration levels.

+It is admitted today that drug policy should be based on a balanced approach.
+Public expenditures analyses are a tool to measure the balance between supply and demand reduction efforts.
+The changeability of the drug phenomena can also be explained and interpreted through the scope of public expenditures.
+Cross-country comparisons of the level and composition of drug expenditures [can] be of use to decision makers too (EMCDDA 2008).